 This is just one example of how proactive behavior and intentional living will lead to success.

-Let’s think a little bigger now and talk about how you can apply the practice of proactive behavior in your life for success.
+Let’s think a little bigger now, talk about questions and your dream life, and discuss about how you can apply the practice of proactive behavior in your life for success.

 “Try not to become a person of success, but a person of value.” – Albert Einstein

 Two Questions to Answer for Creating Your Dream Life

 First, a principle: without questions, there are no answers.

 Figuring out your dream life or my dream life can’t be solved without breaking it down into smaller questions which get at the core of who you are, how you enjoy your time, and what you like to do on a daily, weekly, and monthly basis.

 I believe there are two question sets which will get you started towards creating your dream life.
 The first part of the two sets of questions is: